pendo-io/pendo-mobile-sdk/pnddocs/react_native.md

 PendoSDK.startSession(visitorId, accountId, visitorData, accountData);
 ```
 If some of your own _custom_ react native components are not taggable as we cant detect it in normal detection flow,
-you can try to add it manually to the scaning flow.
+you can try to add it manually to the scanning flow.
 In order to do it add a prop `nativeID` to your component.
 For instance:
 ```typescript
 <TouchableOpacity onPress={open} nativeID={"myProp"}>